barefootnetworks/SAI/doc/SAI_Generic_Extensions.md

     sai_generic_programmable_api->create_generic_programmable(
         &sai_generic_oid, gSwitchId, (uint32_t)attrs.size(), attrs.data());
 ```

-## Update ##
-Does update require the entire list of JSON attributes populated or just the attribute requiring update?

-FOR all attributes
-- Ease of programming for application
-- Application is not required to group attributes for a single update

-AGAINST all attributes
-- SAI implementation has to update all attributes even if that is not the intention
-- May result in unnecessary HW updates
-- Goes against the SAI API semantics for attribute update
-- May lead to performance degradation for updates

 ## Delete ##
 Delete requires no special information since the object is OID based.
 Just passing the OID should be sufficient to clear the entry.